Mitla: History of the site

 Mitla is one of the pre-Columbian sites that express the Mesoamerican belief that death was the most consequential part of life after birth.
 It was built as a gateway between the world of the living and the world of the dead.
 Nobles buried at Mitla were believed to be destined to become “cloud people,” who would intercede on behalf of the population below.

 Mitla was still occupied and functioning as the main religious center when the Spanish explorers and military expeditions arrived in the 1520s and later.
 The high priest, called the Uija-tào, resided at Mitla.
-The Spanish likened him to the pope of the Catholic Church.
 At that time the urban center covered an area of 1 to 2 km2, with suburban areas surrounding it.
 In the rural areas, intensive agriculture was practiced over an area of more than 20 km2 to feed the city.

-During the early colonial period, some of the best descriptions of the site were documented by the Spanish soldiers and missionaries who first arrived in the valley.
+During the early colonial period, some descriptions of the site were by the Spanish invaders and missionaries who first arrived in the valley.
 Friar Toribio de Benavente Motolina wrote about the city in the mid-16th century, and was one of the first to do so.
 He said that its name meant “hell,” his interpretation of the underworld.
 Another early writer was Diego García de Palacio, a Spanish nautical engineer working in Mexico and Guatemala, whose account was dated in 1576.

 In 1553 Oaxacan Archbishop Albuquerque ordered the destruction of the Mitlan site.
 As the site had long held great political and religious significance for the area, he wanted to dissolve its power.
 Spanish-directed forces attacked the buildings, dismantling and sacking them, with few buildings spared.
 Later, Spanish clergy lived in some of the rooms of the sacred site, to displace the Zapotec who had been there before.

 The stone blocks and remains were used as building materials for Spanish churches, including the Church of San Pablo, which was constructed on top of part of the ruins.
 The north side of the Cathedral of Oaxaca incorporates design features from Mitla to symbolize that the old culture was superseded by the new religious order.

 In the state of Oaxaca, Mitla is second in importance as an archeological site only to Monte Albán, the central city.
 At the beginning of the 20th century, the government of Porfirio Díaz chose Mitla as one of the emblematic symbols of pre-Hispanic Mexico for the Centennial celebrations of Mexico’s Independence.
 Alfonso Caso, the archaeologist who excavated Monte Albán in 1931, also did work at Mitla in the 1920s and 1930s.